 Jute twine was the fibre chosen for the majority of tests.
-In addition, a small amount of testing was done using sisal and polypropylene, natural and synthetic fibres respectively.
-Sisal fibres originate from the leaves of the sisal plant which grows in arid regions of Central America, South West USA and Mexico.
-While sisal and jute are recognised as having good strength their long-term durability is questionable as they are biodegradable.
-For this reason there is interest in man-made fibres such as polypropylene and it was therefore included in this test programme.
+In addition, a small amount of testing was done using sisal and polypropylene, natural and synthetic fibres, respectively.
+Sisal fibres originate from the leaves of the sisal plant that grows in arid regions of Central America, Southwest USA and Mexico.
+While sisal and jute are recognised as having good strength, their long-term durability is questionable as they are biodegradable and man-made fibres such as polypropylene are often proposed as alternatives.

-3. Results
+4. Results

-3.1 Unstabilized materials
+4.1 Unstabilised materials

-A considerable data set was produced from the large number of tests undertaken and here we present excerpts from the data set to illustrate a number of trends observed via a more detailed ANOVA analysis presented elsewhere (Readle, 2013).
-The most useful results are those where interface failure has been obtained (as explained above, and for reasons we discuss in the conclusions below).
+A considerable dataset was produced from a large number of tests undertaken and here excerpts from the dataset are presented to illustrate a number of trends observed by way of a more detailed analysis of variance (ANOVA) presented elsewhere (Readle, 2013).
+The most useful results are those where interface failure has been obtained (as explained above, and for reasons discussed in the conclusions below).
 In general, pull-out load is plotted against displacement.
 Alternative load measures could be pull-out load divided by fibre circumference, or a mean shear stress obtained from pull-out load divided by fibre surface area.
-Neither of these two measures are as informative as the pull-out load alone as (a) all the fibres were the same to start with but the actual circumference once insitu is difficult to assess accurately and (b) the shear stress along the fibre will vary with distance from the end of the sample (see the analysis below) so an average measure may not be very revealing.
+Neither of these two measures are as informative as the pull-out load alone as (a) all the fibres were the same to start with, but the actual circumference once in situ is difficult to assess accurately and (b) the shear stress along the fibre will vary with distance from the end of the sample (see the analysis below), so an average measure may not be very revealing.
 Unless otherwise stated, all fibres are jute.
+In all plots, the mean response from three repeats is presented.

 The first, and expected, conclusion to be drawn from the test programme is that longer fibre lengths lead to higher pull-out loads at longer travel.
-Figure 2 illustrates this clearly for the tests undertaken at 3% wc; the 75mm fibre takes over double the pull-out load recorded for the 25mm fibre and double the displacement.
-The mode of failure is via mobilisation of a limiting shear strength either in the material or in the bond between the fibre and the material, and therefore a longer fibre will require a greater force to mobilise this limiting shear strength along a longer length.
-Figure 2 compares results for the three lengths, all other variables being kept constant, and it is clear that the change in pull-out force is roughly proportional to change in length.
+Figure 2 illustrates this clearly for the tests undertaken at 3% WC; the 75 mm fibre takes over double the pull-out load recorded for the 25 mm fibre and double the displacement.
+The mode of failure is by way of mobilisation of limiting shear strength either in the material or in the bond between the fibre and the material, and therefore, a longer fibre will require a greater force to mobilise this limiting shear strength along a longer length.
+Figure 2 compares results for the three lengths, all other variables being kept constant, and it is clear that the change in pull-out force is roughly proportional to the change in length.

-Secondly, lower water content leads to higher pull-out forces.
-This is illustrated in Figures 3, 4 and 5 which plot results for 25, 50 and 75mm fibres respectively.
-The conclusion is clear for the 25 and 75mm fibres but less so for the 50mm case. something which appears to be a function of these particular results and an illustration of the variability inherent in testing earthen construction materials which will be wellknown to other researchers.
-Greater confidence in the assertion on water content can however be drawn from Figure 6, which shows peak pull-out forces from a large number of tests where interface failure was obtained.
-The majority of results follow the conclusion in this plot with major increases in pull-out force for the lowest water content and less marked differences for higher water contents.
-The link between water content and strength might be seen as counterintuitive when one considers shrinkage would be greater the drier the soil gets, and hence one might conclude the interface strength should decrease as soil shrinks away from the main fibre axis.
-While this might be the case, other studies (e.g. Corbin and Augarde, 2015) suggest that the main bonding occurs between the soils and microfibres extending outwards from the main fibre axis, rather than the main fibre axis alone, and these would be less influenced by shrinkage.
+Second, lower WC leads to higher pull-out forces.
+This is illustrated in Figures 3-5 which plot results for 25, 50 and 75 mm fibres, respectively.
+The conclusion is clear for the 25 and 75 mm fibres, but less so for the 50 mm case, something that appears to be a function of these particular results and an illustration of the variability inherent in testing earthen construction materials which will be well known to other researchers.
+Greater confidence in the assertion on WC can be drawn from Figure 6, which shows peak pull-out forces from a large number of tests where interface failure was obtained.
+The majority of results follow the conclusion in this plot with major increases in pull-out force for the lowest WC and less marked differences for higher WCs.
+The link between WC and strength might be seen as counterintuitive when one considers